antoszko/resistor-value-finder/README.md

 # resistor-value-finder

-When designing circuits, I often need two resistors to have a certain ratio, but resistors only come in certain discrete values.
+When designing circuits, I often need two resistors to have a certain ratio, but resistors only come in discrete values.
 This program finds a pair of standard values that closely approximate the target ratio.

 ## How it works